|NEXT WEEKDAY CLASS BEGINS: NOV. 1ST |

 We are the only training facility in Kern County with affiliations with most hospitals!!!!

 We would like our students to have more than one job skill to seek employment as well as make themselves more diversified when seeking employment.
-We currently offer a significant discount to the Phlebotomy Program when you also register to take our Medical Assisting Program!!!!

 We have had many students with significant college credits with the ambition of becoming a Physician's Assistant.
 However, phlebotomy only does not meet the requirements of many PA programs.
 Most programs require that applicants have a minimum of 2000-3000 hours of "direct patient care" experience.
 Working as a Medical Assistant meets the requirement whereas Phlebotomy only usually does not.